jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 xorg.conf](/wiki/Configuring_X#Manual_setup_in_the_xorg.conf "wikilink")
 sections or [xsetwacom](xsetwacom "wikilink") commands.

-### Sample Static Configuration
+### Example Configuration

+Only one snippet is enough as you cannot configure dependent devices.
-Because you can not configure dependent devices you will just need one snippet.
-Notice the *Driver "wacom"* line is not needed or included and that the *Identifier* has *options* added to it.
-That allows you to determine at a glance that your match lines worked and your Options are being applied in Xorg.0.log (in /var/log).
-Identify each input tool's "device name" in [xinput list](xinput "wikilink").
+Notice the *Driver "wacom"* line is not used (we rely on the distribution-wide configuration).
+Always pick a suitable *Identifier*.
+Identifiers of matching input classes are printed into the Xorg.log and allows you to determine at a glance whether your match lines worked and your Options are being applied).
+Identify each input tool's device name with [xsetwacom list](xsetwacom "wikilink").
 This will let you determine what keyword(s) will be useful for a match.
-You could use one or more keywords from the *Sample of MatchProduct keywords* list above.

-Bamboo Pen & Touch tablets and USB tablet PCs appear to be the exception because they can have two snippets, but that is an illusion.
-The explanation is they are seen by the system as 2 devices, stylus/eraser & touch/pad for the Bamboo P&T and stylus/eraser & touch for USB tablet PCs.
-Because it is the most "complicated" case we will use the Bamboo P&T in the example.
-Again remember for tablets without touch and Serial tablet PCs only one snippet is needed.

-After identifying each input tool's "device name" in *xinput list* we see there are two devices to match.
-So rather than using a standard USB keyword for the match, we decide to use the *root* name for each parent and dependent device.
-In the Bamboo P & T case the *root* "device names" include *Pen* or *Finger*.
-Into your new 52-wacom-options.conf file located in /etc/X11/xorg.conf.d to add a *PressureCurve* and *Area* Options enter:
+    # Because Bamboos provide two separate kernel devices, we can
+    # actually have two snippets for two different devices here.
     Section "InputClass"
-            # This is for human-readable purposes only.
-        Identifier "Wacom class options"
+        Identifier "Wacom Bamboo Presscurve and Area configurations"
             # Match all Wacom input tools that have "BambooFun 2FG 4x5 Pen" in the "device name".
         MatchProduct "Wacom BambooFun 2FG 4x5 Pen"
-            # AND match devices with a device path of /dev/input/eventX.
         MatchDevicePath "/dev/input/event*"

-            # Apply custom Options to this device below.
+            # Apply a custom configuration options.
+Any option will also apply to
+            # all dependent devices, if applicable.
+So e.g. the pressure curve will
+            # be available on the stylus and the eraser (but not on the pad).
         Option "PressCurve" "0 10 90 100"
         Option "TopX" "0"
         Option "TopY" "0"